exercism/docs/building/configlet/format.md

   -y, --yes                    Auto-confirm the prompt from --update
 ```

-A plain `configlet fmt` makes no changes to the track and checks the formatting of the `.meta/config.json` file for every Concept Exercise and Practice Exercise.
+A plain `configlet fmt` makes no changes to the track and checks the formatting of the `.meta/config.json` file for every Concept Exercise and Practice Exercise and the track `config.json` file.

 To print a list of paths for which there is not already a formatted exercise `.meta/config.json` file (exiting with a non-zero exit code if at least one exercise lacks a formatted config file):